windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/mvc/use-controller.md

 $this->setRedirect('pages.html', 'Save success', 'success');
 ```

-We can override redirect target everywhere when executing.
+We can override redirect target anywhere when executing.

 ``` php
 // In doExecute()